tfpauly/privacy-proxy/draft-private-access-tokens.md

 values for that origin currently in rotation.
 One way to ensure this uniqueness is via rejection sampling, where a new key is generated until its `token_key_id` is unique among all currently in rotation for the origin.

-# Related Work

-## Privacy Pass

-Private Access Tokens have significant overlap to the existing {{?I-D.ietf-privacypass-protocol}}.
-They both allow clients to redeem signed tokens while hiding the client identity from the signer.

-Private Access Tokens introduces policies per origin.
-This makes it possible for policies to differ across origins.
-For example a metered paywall might allow a few visits per day for one origin, and a few per month for another.
-This is made possible with ANON_CLIENT_ID provided to the issuer during token issuance, which acts as an anonymous but stable client identifier for a policy window.

-Private Access Tokens use the publically verifiable {{!BLINDSIG=I-D.irtf-cfrg-rsa-blind-signatures}} scheme to ensure origins accessed by clients are hidden from the mediator and to speed up token verification at the origin avoiding a round trip to the issuer/mediator.

-Private Access Tokens employ an online challenge ( {{challenge}} ) during token redemption.
-This ensures tokens cannot be harvested and stored for use later.
-This also removes the need for employing token expiry techniques, such as frequent signer rotation or expiry-encoded public metadata.

 # IANA Considerations {#iana}